 Deborah Moran has been a creative writer since she completed her first short story at the age of six.
-Her interests include literature, journalism, library science, art history, cooking, gardening, horses and dogs.
+Her interests include literature, journalism, art history, combat sports, cooking, gardening, horses and dogs.
 She lives in California.

 When the Predator is in Your Own Family

 When most people think of stalkers who shadow women intent on sexual assault, what they think of is a stranger in black following the innocent woman to her car in some late-night parking lot, chloroform and duct tape in hand.
 They think of names like Ted Bundy, the Hillside Strangler, the Zodiac killer, and others.

 The Secret Deletion